-- 1. The lidar investigation HOB files provided by Tenix LADS for each lidar survey were parsed to produce a custom, sheet-wide lidar investigation HOB file. - 2.
-The resultant lidar investigation HOB file was then imported into Pydro for further evaluation. - 3.
-In Pydro investigations were reviewed by survey managers, mentors and FOO to determine - Whether they were navigationally significant, - safe to approach - or were going to be covered by mainscheme SWMB. - 4.
-If the items were safe to approach, determined to be navigationally significant, and were not going to be covered by SWMB, they were designated as RAINIER investigation items.
-These items were then identified on the composite shoreline reference document and specifically investigated by RAINIER personnel.
-This investigation wais typically accomplished either during a traditional "shoreline window" period at or with the tilted Reson 8125 during stages of higher tide. - 5.
+- 1. The lidar investigation HOB files, provided by Tenix LADS and reviewed by PHB personnel, were parsed and/or combined to produce a custom, sheet-wide lidar investigation HOB file. - 2.
+This sheet-wide lidar investigation HOB file was reviewed by survey managers, mentors and FOO to determine - Whether they were navigationally significant, - safe to approach

+- or were going to be covered by mainscheme SWMB. - 3.
+If the items were safe to approach, determined to be navigationally significant, and were not going to be covered by SWMB, they were designated as Rainier investigation items.
+These items were then added to the cropped composite source shoreline file created for each individual sheet.
+Lidar investigation features were also identified on the composite shoreline reference document and specifically investigated by Rainier personnel.
+This investigation wais typically accomplished either during a traditional "shoreline window" period at or with the tilted Reson 8125 during stages of higher tide. - 4.
 AWOIS items were also opened in MapInfo and Pydro and evaluated for investigation. - All AWOIS items that were identified and adequately covered by LIDAR data were noted as such and were not investigated further. - All other AWOIS items were investigated, contingent on safety.

-Deliverables for lidar investigation items are the Pydro PSS including all AWOIS items, and the survey feature report.
-If the items were not investigated for any reason, i.e. unsafe to approach or not navigationally significant, a note stating this will be included with the feature.
-Significant features in need of charting located while resolving lidar investigations are also included in the submission CARIS notebook HOB files
+The Pydro PSS and the survey feature report continue as a deliverable primarily to document AWOIS items and DTONs.
+The primary shoreline deliverable for both shoreline features and lidar investigations are the CARIS notebook HOB files.
+If the items assigned for investigation were not completed for any reason, i.e. unsafe to approach or not navigationally significant, a note stating this will be included with the feature.
+Significant features in need of charting located while resolving lidar investigations are also included in the submission CARIS notebook HOB files.

-S-57 Attribution
+S-57 Attribution (Pydro Feature Creation)